Our reading progression document.

 "When I read I get to explore different places and go on adventures with people."

+Reading is at the heart of our curriculum, and we are exceptionally proud of our reading provision.
 At Aspin Park Academy, we are passionate about supporting our children to become readers who love books and develop the skills to enable them to read and understand a range of high-quality texts across the curriculum.
-We believe reading is not only the key for academic success but is also a key life skill, and as such we are dedicated to enabling our children to become lifelong readers who recognise the enjoyment in diving into a book.
+We believe reading is not only the key for academic success but is also a key life skill, and as such we are dedicated to enabling our children to become lifelong readers who recognise the enjoyment in ‘diving’ into a book.